djplaner/memex/share/blog/2023/conceptualising-educational-design.md

 The [library learning patterns](https://learning-patterns.com) from Tim's group don't follow the _Alexandrian_ format outlined in Goodyear (2015).
 Hence, don't explicitly provide advice covering the _pedagogical framework_ section in [Figure 1](#figure-1).
 One assumes because they have been initially designed to help learning designers - folk generally expected to have some expertise in this area - rather than teachers.
 However, that absence may still limit the sharing/communicative aspects of design patterns amongst the designers.

 [In my limited experience](https://djon.es/blog/2020/11/16/reflections-on-how-learning-design-systems-can-help-scale-and-accelerate-learning-design/#is-it-just-a-better-conceptualised-version-of-common-practice), I've also not seen any design system that implements fully Werle's (2021) key turning point for design systems.
 That is, include libraries of live artifacts that can be used in development.
+At least [one example design system](https://storybook.futurelearn.com/?path=/story/welcome--page) provides components for this purpose but they demonstrate the origins of design systems by focusing on user interface design, rather than learning design.
 This may say more about the limits of my experience.
 It may be related to the initial work on design systems being focused on helping learning designers engage in educational design.
 Development is still coming?

 ## The missing entanglement of educational design and development?